alexalbieri/Data_Engineering_APIs_GCP_Pipeline/README.md

 ## Lessons_Learned

-- The number os scotters is connected to the population number, but also the terrain of the cities may affect e-scooter's use.
+- The number os scotters is connected to the population number, but also the cities terrain may affect the e-scooter's demand.
 - Take into the consideration that bad weather will impact the use of e-scooters.
 - Holidays, Special events will also affect the use of e-scooters.